 Here are three Process Explorer features that can relieve some of the pain of day-to-day Windows management:

-- Windows 8 Task Manager introduced several Process Explorer-like improvements.
+1. Task Manager is decent in Windows 7 and earlier.
+Windows 8 Task Manager introduced several Process Explorer-like improvements.
 But if you just want the best tool of all, you can actually replace Task Manager with Process Explorer altogether.
-Simply click the Options menu and select Replace Task Manager, as shown in figure 1.
+Simply click the Options menu and select Replace Task Manager, as shown in Figure 1.

 What's really eye-opening are the TCP/IP sessions used by each process.
 There's always something going on in the background, including certain things that you might not have realized.